augmentwhitewind/FFTacticsIC_Challenge/README.md

 If Faith>Brave -> They start as Chemist

 Exceptions:
 The Starting Six units, they retain their current jobs.

 Guests

-    Special Jobs
+Special Job Units

         Agrias - Holy Knight -
             Tier 2: Knight - May use only the White Mage skills available to her already otherwise the player